rackspace/social_media_guidelines/Rackspace_Social_Media_Playbook.md

     * **Remember**: It doesn't cost anything to give the other person the benefit of the doubt.

 2. Let everyone know you are a Racker.
 We should be proud to work here and we never want it to look like we are hiding our affiliation.
-    * Great service (you know, what we sell) is a team effort anyway, so publicizing your relationship with Rackspace will also allow you - if necessary - to call in Racker reinforcements without confusing the public.
+    * Fanatical Support (you know, what we sell) is a team effort anyway, so publicizing your relationship with Rackspace will also allow you - if necessary - to call in Racker reinforcements without confusing the public.

 3. Be yourself: do what you love and do it well.
 If you want to host the worlds largest dubstep (we don't judge) fan site, do it like *you mean it*.
     * However, don't let your passion turn you into a raving jerk.
 It is easy to get caught up in a debate, be the better human, it works out in the long term.